 - What if a drunk driver collides with a motorist but neither party has any insurance?
 There isn’t much recourse for a motorist—sober or not—if there is no insurance company to consult and the driver doesn’t have money.

 There is a defense against this disastrous scenario and that is purchasing uninsured (or underinsured) motorist protection also referred to as UM or UIM coverage.

 Insurance providers have no doubt noticed that there are an increasing amount of uninsured drivers on the road, particularly, drivers that recklessly and shamelessly “hit and run” to avoid the aftermath scene.

 The only protection for uninsured motorists, from an insurance company’s standpoint, is to purchase a special policy protecting you from this situation.

 What Will Happen Following the Accident

-If you only have liability insurance, then it must be proven that the other motorist was negligently driving, and a drunken state of mind is a good start to make a case.
-Remember though, if you only have liability insurance and the other insurance company refuses to cover the damages then a claim cannot be processed.
+Remember, though, if you only have liability insurance and the other insurance company refuses to cover the damages a claim cannot be processed.
 In order to benefit from an insurance policy that pays for damages regardless of fault, you must have full coverage insurance.